 (1) The indicated registration number, manufacturer's serial number and delivery month for each Boeing 737-924ER aircraft reflect our current expectations, although these may differ for the actual aircraft financed hereunder.
 The deadline for purposes of financing an Aircraft pursuant to this Offering is December 31, 2009.
-The financing of each currently-owned Aircraft pursuant to this Offering is expected to be effected at delivery of such Aircraft pursuant to this Offering is a continental.
-The actual delivery date for any Boeing 737-924ER Aircraft is expected to be effected at delivery of such Aircraft by Boeing to Continental.
+The financing of each currently-owned Aircraft pursuant to this Offering is expected to be effected after the existing security interest on such Aircraft has been discharged, and the financing of each Boeing 737-924ER Aircraft is expected to be effected at delivery of such Aircraft by Boeing to Continental.
 The actual delivery date for any Boeing 737-924ER aircraft may be subject to delay or acceleration.
-See "Description of the Aircraft and the Appraisals - Timing of Financing the Aircraft'.
+See "Description of the Aircraft and the Appraisals - Timing of Financing the Aircraft".
 Continental has certain rights to substitute other Boeing 737-924ER aircraft if the scheduled delivery date of any of the seven Boeing 737-924ER aircraft eligible to be financed pursuant to this Offering is delayed for more than 30 days after the month scheduled for delivery or beyond the delivery deadline.
-See "Description of the Aircraft".
+See "Description of the Aircraft and the Appraisals - Substitute Aircraft".